Robustness Against Weak or Invalid Instruments: Exploring Nonlinear Treatment Models with Machine Learning: Real data analysis

-We apply our proposed IV validity test, and out of the total 501 splits, only two of them report an invalid IV.
-This test re-assures that the proximity to the college is a good IV {(and our TSCI is robust against its invalidity)}.
-At least, the IV estimator does not substantially change if we allow for a linear function of IV in the outcome model.
+On the rightmost panel of Figure \ref{fig: hist}, we compare different confidence intervals (CIs).
+The \texttt{TSLS} CI is $(0.0238,0.2393)$, and the \texttt{DML} CI is $(0.0061,0.1907)$, which are both much wider than the CIs by \texttt{TSCI}.
+This wide interval results from the relatively weak IV because \texttt{TSLS} and \texttt{DML} only consider the linear association between IV and the treatment.
+The CI by \texttt{TSCI} with random forests varies with the specific sample splitting.
+We follow \citet{meinshausen2009p} and implement the multi-split method to adjust the finite-sample variation due to sample splitting; see Section \ref{sec:finite-sample adjmt} in the supplement.
+The multi-split CI is (0.0294, 0.0914).
+The CIs based on the \texttt{TSCI} estimator with random forests are pushed to the lower part of the wide CI by \texttt{TSLS}.
+The CIs by our proposed \texttt{TSCI} in Algorithm \ref{algo: TSCI selection} tend to shift down in comparison to the \texttt{TSCI} assuming valid IVs.

-In Figure \ref{fig: CI}, we further compare different CIs.
-The TSLS CI is $(0.0238,0.2392)$, which is much broader than the CIs by OLS and TSCI.
-This wide interval results from the relatively weak IV illustrated in Figure \ref{fig: hist}.
-The CI by TSCI with random forests varies with the specific sample splitting.
-We implement the methods described in Section \ref{sec: multi-splitting} to adjust the finite-sample variation due to sample splitting.
-The two adjustment methods lead to {similar} results: the median CI (0.0343, 0.0953) and the multi-split CI (0.0341, 0.0949), both based on 501 different realized sample splitting.
-As reported in Figure \ref{fig: CI}, the CIs based on the TSCI estimator with random forests are pushed to the lower part of the wide CI by TSLS.
+We shall point out that the IV strengths for the \texttt{TSCI} estimators, even after adjusting for the selected basis functions, are typically much larger than the \texttt{TSLS} (the concentration parameter is $13.33$), which is illustrated {in} the middle panel of Figure \ref{fig: hist}. {This happens since the first-stage ML captures much more associations than the linear model in \texttt{TSLS}, even after adjusting for the possible IV violations captured by $\mathcal{V}_{\widehat{q}_c}$.